Solving Quantified Modal Logic Problems by Translation to Classical Logics: Evaluation

 The QMLTP library v1.1\footnote{ \href{http://www.iltp.de/qmltp/problems.html}{\tt http://www.iltp.de/qmltp/problems.html}} was used for the evaluation.
 The problems use the normal modal logic box and diamond connectives.
 During the preparation of the problems it was noticed that some original QMLTP problems have syntax errors (missing parentheses, etc.), and some problems use equality without an axiomatization (including use of the infix {\tt =} predicate that is interpreted in many ATP systems).
-These issues were corrected for the evaluation.
+These issues were corrected for the evaluation.\footnote{ The conditions stated in \cite{RO12} for ``presenting results of modal ATP systems based on the QMLTP library'' say that ``no part of the problems may be modified''.
+As such the results presented in this article for the corrected versions of the QMLTP problems cannot be called ``results for problems from the QMLTP''.
+But pragmatically, the results on the set of (corrected) problems are comparable with the results on the original QMLTP problems.}